reaganb/listdir/README.md

-# Machine Problem: Config files
+# Machine Problem: Date and Time

-#### This machine problem builds on your work from on the previous one.
 #### Requirements:

-1. Modify your work on Machine Problem "listdir with hashes" and create a config file for it
-2. The config file should contain the input directory and the output file
-3. Your application should still support the command line arguments for the value of the input directory and output file
-4. If the command line argument is present, use its value instead of the value in the config file.
-If its not present, use the value of the config file
+1. Modify Machine Problem "Config files" to include the date and time in the filename of the output.
+2. Use your best judgement on where to put it and how should it be formatted.
-5. Commit your work in GitHub to a new branch named "config".
-Paste the link of the branch here.
+3. Commit your code to a branch named "with-date-filename" in the same project repository

 ## The listdir.py python script

 The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format) and archive that file (zip).
+The zip file has a name format combining csv format file name and the current date and time of creation (out.txt_YYYY-MM-DD-HHmmss.zip).
+The filename of the zip file conform to the ISO 8601 format standard.

 ### Prerequisites
 1. Windows/Linux OS